bianchi-ed/twitchAPI-accessToken-sample/README.md

 ![image](https://github.com/bianchi-ed/twitchAPI-token-generator/assets/134458207/0009542f-5bfa-40d8-9e58-8defb2f06e0e)

-You can get this information navigating to https://dev.twitch.tv/console and selecting your application.
+You can get this information navigating to https://dev.twitch.tv/console and selecting your application:

 ![image](https://github.com/bianchi-ed/twitchAPI-accessToken-sample/assets/134458207/692786a0-4376-42f9-a380-b1a0d5b7af9a)